 For cadastral survey purposes data is submitted to LINZ in terms of one of the 28 official NZGD2000 Meridional Circuits.
 Each circuit is a defined projection representing part of the curved surface of the NZGD2000 ellipsoid as a plane surface.

 Computed coordinates on a Meridional Circuit plane surface projection are commonly referred to as Grid Coordinates.
 A distance computed between grid coordinates is referred to as a ‘projection distance’ or ‘grid distance’.

 Distances measured by survey are reduced to an equivalent ellipsoidal distance.
-Each distance recorded in a CSD must be an ellipsoidal distance (refer to RCS 2010 Rule 8.3.3, CSR 2021 r 74(4)).
+Each distance recorded in a CSD must be an ellipsoidal distance (refer to RCS 2010 r 8.3.3, CSR 2021 r 74(4)).

 To convert an ellipsoidal distance (usually measured or adopted from prior surveys) to an equivalent projection distance, or vice versa, a multiplier or ratio is used and is referred to as the ‘Projection Scale Factor’.

 The projection scale factor varies and increases the further east or west a survey is located from the Central Meridian origin for each Meridional circuit.

 The Central Meridian Scale Factor is a multiplier applied to a Meridional Circuit projection to balance the effects of scale distortion over the coverage area of the projection.